abachman/nodewise/README.md

 If you want to deploy to the Node's servers (Heroku: demo, staging, production), contact me to be added to the heroku projects as a collaborator.

+If you want to fork the project and run it for your own hackerspace, more power to you.
+I recommend waiting until I finish.

+### Running your own instance

+This is bog standard [Heroku](http://heroku.com) compliant code.

+I'm running on a free instance using free versions of the Sendwise, Cron, and Custom Domain Heroku addons.

+If you want to install and maintain your own instance:

+1. clone this repo
+1. modify `config/heroku.yml` to include the appropriate heroku app names
+1. `$ bundle install`
+1. `$ rake heroku:create`
+1. `$ heroku config:add EXECEPTION_RECIPIENTS=an.email@address.co`
+1. and away you go

 ### License